 I’ve been using Linux for the past 5 years as a daily driver and also streaming on Twitch.
 The process being different from Windows, I decided to write a little guide for it.
 I have not tried streaming on YouTube, Facebook or any other service, but I assume this guide will also be useful.

 On Windows you would either use StreamLabs OBS(SLOBS) or OBS Studio.
 On Linux, only OBS Studio is available as SLOBS is a proprietary software and for windows 10.
-The package is in the repos and called
+I do not recommend using the package from the repo as it is outdated and that version has a lot of bugs that were fixed in later version and did not appear in the previous versions such as capture cards not working properly.
+The git version also has a browser so there is no longer a need to install

-obs-linuxbrowser-bin(used to be called linuxbrowser), there is also a standard version and a git version.
-There are no other steps required after installing it you will be able to paste the StreamLabs link in the web browser source as you would on Windows.
+obs-linuxbrowser-bin.
+The package won’t build if it is installed anyway.
 OBS on Linux also has no game capture, just use window capture to capture your game.
 Desktop capture seems to make proton games laggy, I would suggest to avoid it.

 The dashboard/alert software by StreamLabs (not SLOBS, the old TwitchAlerts) also does not support Linux.
 I suggest simply opening a tab in your browser on your dashboard.